K7MDL2/RF-Power-Meter-V1/README.md

 ## RF-Power-Meter

+### 5/8/2024 - Modified Desktop App and Teensy Firmware to support 160M through 10GHz bands

+    1. The firmware now has 20 predefined ham bands and one called HF which is for undefined band scenario.
+Covers all bands 160M through 3cm (10GHz).
+The bands use remote commands 230-250 to select any one of them.
+    2. There are 2 Desktop App folders.
+The one with 190 suffix has a different IP address:port combo and Meter ID=101 to run as a separate instance from the original with Meter ID = 100.
+The 190 version now has the first code changes supporting the 20 bands mentioned above.
+The buttons can be edited to activate any band you like.
+Real estate in the current layout limits the number of buttons to 7.
+    3. The Edit Meter Config page can set the power/SWR cal and the Decoder IO config per band.
+When you have unconfigured bands and no buttons assigned it is a challenge to make that band current to edit the IO paterns.
+A chicken and the egg problem.
+One workarond is to edit the firmware band table with the desired values.
+A new Edit Meter Table page was created to select any of the bands and edit it.
+    4. The Edit Meter Config page is modified to remove the global Calibration fields for Temp, HiVoltage, 12V and Load_Current.
+These fields are moved to the new Edit Meter Table page.
+This new menu page does not have the per-band power/SWR cal fields.
+Instead it has a new scrolling list box containing all 20 bands.
+When you select one of them, the band will change to that selection and load the form with the current values for that selected band.
+The Decoder IO and top buttons are the same on each Meter page, the difference is how the current band is made active.
+Once you edit the IO for Band Input using the Edit Meter Table page, then the decoder will recognize any wired or serial band inputs and change bands appropriately.
+    5. ToDo: Update the Original Desktop App to match after some testing time.

 ### 4/28/2024 - Modified Desktop app to run multiple instances for multiple boards

     1. My new QTH has 2 outdoor locations each now with its own band decoder\wattmeter board.
 The desktop app can now run a separate instances for each.
 Rotator control is configurable and turned on for one only instance since I have remote 1 rotor controller.